-Featuring a wonderful cast of characters and stellar acting performances from Nadji Jeter as Miles Morales, Jasmin Savoy Brown as Phin Mason, and veteran VAs like Troy Baker, Ashly Burch, Fred Tatasciore, Travis Willingham, and Darin De Paul (among others), this is easily one of the best PlayStation exclusive titles out there – and one of the best superhero games full stop.
+It features a wonderful cast of characters and stellar acting performances from Nadji Jeter as Miles Morales, Jasmin Savoy Brown as Phin Mason, and veteran VAs like Troy Baker, Ashly Burch, Fred Tatasciore, Travis Willingham, and Darin De Paul (among others), this is easily one of the best PS5 exclusives out there – it’s also on PS4 – and one of the best superhero games full stop.

 Batman Arkham Origins

-If you don’t have a PlayStation console and you’re more DC than Marvel, then you need to check out Batman Arkham Origins if you haven’t already.
-While it might not be held quite as highly in public opinion than the other Arkham series games, it features a classic comic book caper packed with Gotham City’s worst villains set on Christmas Eve.
+If you’re more DC than Marvel, then you need to check out Batman Arkham Origins if you haven’t already.
+While it might not be held quite as highly in public opinion as the other Arkham series games, it features a classic comic book caper packed with Gotham City’s worst villains set on Christmas Eve.
 So, what’s not to love about that?